 • complete a Level 2 assessment

-• or have Level 1 qualifications including reading / writing / speaking and listening.
+• or have a Level 1 qualification or above in reading / writing / speaking and listening

 The class tutor may have an informal discussion with you to ensure this is the right class for you.

 Do I need to have an interview before I can enrol?

 No, you will not need to have an interview before you enrol if you have a Level one English writing, reading and speaking and listening exam pass.

 How will I be taught?